Aviksaikat/Bug-bounty-essentials/README.md

 #### TODO:
-- [ ] Add for other debian based distros.
-Currently tested on kali and parrot
+- [ ] Add support for other debian based distros.
+Currently tested on kali and parrot.
-- [ ] Add support for archbased distros.
+- [ ] Add support for arch based distros.